 Information about our Chemical, Biological, Radiological and Nuclear (CBRN) incident management services

 CHEMET can be used to track the dispersion of a chemical release.
 Telephone advice is available on demand which will give a simple short-range prediction of the anticipated behaviour of the plume.
-CHEMET is accessed through Hazard and risk management, our online portal for Cat 1 & 2 emergency responders.
+CHEMET is accessed through Hazard Manager, our online portal for Cat 1 & 2 emergency responders.

 Read more about CHEMET including a case study about how we helped during the Buncefield oil depot fire in 2005.